Una Viuda descocada

 Una Viuda descocada is a 1980 Argentine comedy film written and directed by Armando Bó and starring Isabel Sarli.
 It is a sequel to the Bó's 1967 film La señora del intendente and it was also the last film he directed before his death.

 Synopsis

-The beautiful and busty Flor Tetis Soutién de Gambetta (Isabel Sarli) has been left almost broke after she widowed for the eighth time.
-But then she falls in love with Pepe (José Marrone) who has won the lottery.
+The alluring, vivacious, and stunning Flor Tetis Soutién de Gambetta (Sarli), a flamboyant femme fatale, has recently been widowed for the eighth time.
+Her vast fortune has gradually dwindled, leaving her on the brink of ruin.
+However, her fortunes take an unexpected turn when she encounters a benevolent newspaper vendor, Pepe Mangiabróccoli (Marrone), who, out of nowhere, becomes a millionaire by winning the lottery and falls head over heels in love with her.